TEST 2: Verifying Throttle Position Sensor Has Power

-If your multimeter still doesn't show the 4.5 to 5 Volts DC, then this test result tells you that the TPS itself is not at fault (and thus causing the TPS trouble code).
-Without power, the TPS can't create a throttle angle voltage signal.
-Although beyond the scope of this tutorial, your next step is to diagnose and restore this missing power.
+If your multimeter still doesn't register the 4.5 to 5 Volts DC, then you have just confirmed that the reason the TPS is not working is due to a lack of power (5 Volts).
+Although it's beyond the scope of this tutorial, your next step is to diagnose and restore these missing 5 Volts.

 TEST 3: Verifying Throttle Position Sensor Has Ground

-You can easily accomplish this by doing a simple voltage test with your multimeter.
+We can check this Ground by doing a voltage test with our multimeter in Volts DC mode.

 IMPORTANT: Ground is provided directly by the fuel injection computer.
 Be careful and don't intentionally or accidentally short this wire (circuit) to battery power or you will fry the fuel injection computer.